Top 10 Tips for Easter Egg Decorating

 Before dipping your eggs into a dye, wrap some of them in rubber bands.
 They'll result in fun stripes that allow the original egg colour to shine through.
 It's an added visual layer to your colourful design.

-Tip 4 - Disco eggs
+Tip 4 - Make disco eggs

 Oh yes, we went all out with the glitter for these ones!
-You can get wacky with brightly coloured shades of glitter or use muted tones for a more elegant shine.
+You can get wacky with brightly coloured shades of glitter or use muted tones for a more elegant look.
 Either way, they're plenty of fun to both make and look at!

 Here's all it takes to make them.
 Mix equal parts liquid glue with water.
-Roll your egg around in the mixture until you've acheived full coverage.
+Roll your egg around in the mixture until you've achieved full coverage.
 Over a separate plate, sprinkle glitter over the egg and allow to dry for a couple of hours.

 Tip 5 - Cover them in paper maché